SEN Information Report

 - The child’s special educational needs have changed to the extent that the provision offered by the school is no longer able to meet their needs and they require different specialist facilities and resources which are beyond the school’s offer

-- Consideration is always given to the compatibility of the provision for an individual pupil with the efficient education of other children and the effective use of resources available to the school in the widest sense; for this reason the school may take the decision that it is not able to provide them the most suitable or appropriate provision when the previous points above do not apply.
+- Consideration is always given to the compatibility of the provision for an individual learner with the efficient education of other children and the effective use of resources available to the school in the widest sense; for this reason the school may take the decision that it is not able to provide them the most suitable or appropriate provision when the previous points above do not apply.

 Working with External Stakeholders

-- Quest lies at the heart of the community and values close working partnership with families, referring authorities and external agencies to ensure the coordination of the best possible education, care, guidance and support for its pupils.
+- Quest lies at the heart of the community and values close working partnership with families, referring authorities and external agencies to ensure the coordination of the best possible education, care, guidance and support for its learners.

 - We work closely with a range of Stakeholders including Warwickshire County Council, Social Services, RISE and THRIVE.